dtellz/homebrew-mac-uninstall/README.md

 mac-uninstall ExampleApp
 ```

+`mac-uninstall` will search for all the files that need to be deleted for a clean uninstall and ask you to proceed (y/n).

-`mac-uninstall` will search for and remove the application and its related files in the following directories:
+Once you input `y` the tool will remove the application and its related files from your mac system.

-~/Library/Application Support
-~/Library/Caches
-~/Library/Preferences
-~/Library/Logs
-~/Library/Cookies
-/Applications

 ## Contributing